Anylsite/anyl-wallet/README.md

 `pip install --user -r requirements.txt`

 #### solidity compiler
 A working `solc` should be available in your `$PATH`.
-[Installation instructions](https://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html)
+See the [Installation instructions](https://solidity.readthedocs.io/en/v0.4.21/installing-solidity.html).

 ### x86 build